What is a heat battery and how does it work?

 No, we’re not working on a different technology.
 We are still in the same system and we’re definitely not working under high vacuum.
 We are working in the pressure range of -0.5 bar and +0.5 bar atmospheric pressure.

 What is the storage volume in the heat battery?

 The volume of storage required to store a certain amount of energy is determined by the storage capacity.
 The HEAT-INSYDE battery works at a storage capacity of 600 MJ/m3.
-This means that for a typical 4-person household (energy demand of 50 MJ/day) and a storage period of 2 weeks the storage volume is comparable to that of a storage vessel of a small refrigerator.
+This means that for a typical 4-person household (energy demand of 50 MJ/day) and a storage period of 2 weeks the storage volume is comparable to that of a typical refrigerator.

 How heavy is the device?

 The actual storage material has an energy content of 0.5 MJ/kg.
-The total weight of the heat battery will thus depend on the amount of energy one wants to store.
-Assuming a storage period of up to 2 weeks and a typical 4-person household (energy demand of 50 MJ/day) then 600 MJ will need to be stored.
-The storage material will, therefore, roughly weigh 1200 kg.
-However, on top of this another 600 kg need to be added to account for the other heat battery components, such as the exchanger, pumps, etc.
+The total weight of the heat battery will thus depend on the amount of energy to store.
+Assuming a storage period of up to 1 weeks and a typical 4-person household (energy demand of 20-50 MJ/day),200 MJ will need to be stored.
+The storage material will, therefore, roughly weigh 450 kg.
+However, on top of this another 350 kg need to be added to account for the other heat battery components, such as the exchanger, pumps, etc.

 In the next couple of years, the battery will be further tested in the lab, but also with end-users in the Netherlands, Poland and France.
 Initially, testing will be conducted with a small group of end-users.
 We will expand this test group, but most probably not within the H2020 project HEAT-INSYDE.

 Is my house suitable for the HEAT-INSYDE battery?